CBDevv/Znote/README.md

 # Znote
-Write Notes in a Zip with Znote!
+Write notes in a zip with Znote!

 Znote is a new type of note taking app.
 Rather than always opening the app to write a note,